 - Issues like split ends, hair breakage, rough/frizzy hair are also addressed by the use of coconut oil on a regular basis.

+Hope you liked our post on castor oil vs coconut oil.
 The above analysis proves that both castor oil and coconut oil are wondrous products for hair care.
 However, the choice that you make among these depends on the kind of issue that you would like to address.
 If its hair loss and hair regain, then go in for castor oil and if it is regular hair maintenance that we are talking about, then coconut oil should be your pick!

 - Olive Oil Vs Canola Oil – Which Is Better?